Premier Soccer League

 The Premier Soccer League (PSL) is the administrative body for professional soccer leagues and cups in South Africa.
 It is based in Johannesburg, and was founded in 1996 following an agreement between the National Soccer League and the remnants of the National Professional Soccer League (NPSL).

-Affiliated to the South African Football Association (SAFA), the PSL organizes the country's top two professional divisions in the South African Premiership and the National First Division, and knockout cup competitions in the Nedbank Cup and the MTN 8.
+Affiliated to the South African Football Association (SAFA), the PSL organises the country's top two professional divisions in the South African Premiership and the National First Division, and knockout cup competitions in the Nedbank Cup and the MTN 8.
 Teams that are relegated from the National First Division compete in the SAFA Second Division.
-They also organize a Youth League or PSL Reserve League DStv Diski Challenge.
+They also organise a reserve youth league; the PSL Reserve League, also known as the DStv Diski Challenge.

 Organisation

 The Premier Soccer League sell the naming rights of their competitions to a title sponsor.

-They had previously organized the Charity Cup, a one-day, four team, season-opening cup competition, which ran from 1986 to 2010.
+They had previously organised the Charity Cup, a one-day, four team, season-opening cup competition, which ran from 1986 to 2010.
 The Baymed Cup was open to First Division sides, but the competition was terminated after a single edition in 2006.